Music

 Due to significant curricular overlap, concurrent pursuit of the following music programs is not allowed:

-• Music technology major with music technology minor
+• General Music or Popular Music major with any other music major.

 Degree Program Continued Enrollment Requirements